 Not too long ago, my osteopath told me I needed to take my overstuffed wallet out of my back pocket and ditch it.
 It was pretty ratty anyway; almost worn through in places.
 I shopped around for a replacement but just couldn’t find anything just right.
 I needed to carry my drivers license, registration, proof of insurance, disabled parking card, and medical insurance card as well as some cash, at least one debit card, and a couple grocery discount cards.
 That was about as much as I could slim down.
 I had about three times that much stuff in the old wallet, not including the receipts, notes, and other paperwork.
 It was basically a traveling file cabinet.
 What I finally decided to do was design a little 18th century style mens’ pocketbook based on the construction of my early VA shot pouch and several original cloth pocketbooks that I had seen.

 Shown here is the result of my efforts.
 It is still a little overstuffed, but better than what I had.
-It is made out of goat skin, consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
+It is made out of goat skin (any new one would probably have to be calf skin), consisting of two sets of pockets flat sewn with a center divider serving as the welt for each set.
 The pockets fold like the pages of a book with a flap closure.

-If anybody would like one, I will make one with stamped decoration on the exterior panels for $249.
-If you want original fraktur tooling on the interior panels, that will cost you $479.
+If anybody would like one, I will make one with stamped decoration on the exterior panels for $120.
+If you want original fraktur tooling on the interior panels, that will cost you $180.
+I will make a wallet with a single set of pockets for $80.
 I will have to add 5.3% sales tax for VA residents.
 Shipping is $15.

 Download the pattern here if you would like to make the pocketbook yourself.